 Focus this discussion on how your child is able to communicate their wants and needs with you because you both speak the same language.
 Explain the way dogs understand humans, and go over the dog command training again, if needed.

 Talk to your child about how your dog is not able to speak English like them, so they find it much more difficult to “explain” what they might need.
 Use this conversation to talk about how important it is for your child to watch your dog for what they might be trying to say.
-You yourself may find this article on dog communication pretty fascinating.
+You yourself may find this NPR article on communication pretty fascinating.

 10. Use video examples